-For instant, new feature is the Driver Inspection Reporting (DVIR).
-Another feature is the International Fuel Tax Agreement (IFTA) logs.
-These features will be in addition to the ability to use Bluetooth technology to transfer RODS to other devices.
+These features, therefore, are an excellent addition to the ability to use the Bluetooth technology to transfer RODS to other devices.

 Therefore, with the USB port in place, you can still get information from the ELD device even when not connected via Bluetooth.

 Which diagnostic ports are the Garmin Electronic Logbook compatible with?

 The Garmin Electronic Logbook is compatible with nearly every type of diagnostic port of truck or semi-truck.

 And this includes the 6-pin J-1708 and the 9-pin J-1939 diagnostic ports, of course, but not compatible with OBD2 protocol vehicles (SAE J1979).

 When it comes to compatibility, the device makes life easier for fleet managers who may have a variety of trucks.